lando/lando/docs/tutorials/lamp.md

 # Create a folder to clone your site to
 mkdir mysite

-# Initialize a Pantheon .lando.yml after getting code from GitHub
+# Initialize a LAMP .lando.yml after getting code from GitHub
 # This require a GitHub Personal Access Token
 # See: https://docs.lndo.io/cli/init.html#github
 lando init mysite github --recipe lamp